Welcome to today's edition of the Rush 24-7 podcast.

 Who was sensitive here?

-Well, what is this about?
+What is this about?

 Well, these kinds of stories, obviously, the first story might not have all the information that you want.

-Well, we one of the No, I can't tell you what it is.
+No, I can't tell you what it is.

-In fact, the first story said, I'll never forget this, that uh the gestures were not overtly sexual.
+In fact, the first story said, I'll never forget this, that the gestures were not overtly sexual.

-Jeez, folks, just cheat.
+Jeez, folks, just cheating.

-You know, as a member of the older conservatives, more oriented uh toward uh provocation.
+You know, as a member of the older conservatives, more oriented toward provocation, I have a question.

-And this is this, I think this is fundamental.
+And I think this is fundamental.

-Well, we had the fact that one of these women was brought upon by Kane in a hotel room and was made to feel very uncomfortable.
+We had the fact that one of these women was brought upon by Kane in a hotel room and was made to feel very uncomfortable.

 What is this?